All the details are below, and here is the link to the membership sign-up form and here is a description of the amenities currently available.

 Important info about the boat

 Members will also have access to our great sport boat (a 2012 Moomba Mojo) on nearby Lake Glenville.
 It’s available for your use from late May to late September.
-It is not as simple as a pontoon boat and therefore requires an hour-long orientation for the pilot.
-My son Alex or I will provide the orientation, so let me know when it’s convenient for you, and we’ll make arrangements to do that when you’re up there.
+It is not as simple as a pontoon boat and therefore requires an hour-long orientation for the pilot with a member of our team.
+Simply let us know when it’s convenient for you, and we’ll make arrangements to do that when you’re up there.

 What are you planning for the future?

-We aim to break ground on the second phase of development early next year.
+We aim to break ground on the second phase of development in 2023.
 That will include the main lodge building (our working name is the Hamburg House), a pool and event pavilion, and another cottage.
 With completion of that phase, we’ll be able to fully-staff the club, and provide family style meals for members and full-time housekeeping.

 I like it!
 How do I join?